Why We Became a Certified Organic Company

-The word "organic" should stand for something more than just a marketing hype to entice consumers looking for more natural products for their family.
-Buying a skin care product labeled “organic” should indicate that the product is made with agricultural ingredients produced without genetically modified organisms (GMOs), hormones, pesticides, artificial fertilizers or other synthetic additives.
+The word "organic" should stand for something more than just a marketing hype to entice consumers looking for more natural products for their families.
+Buying a skin care product labeled “organic” should indicate that the product is made with agricultural ingredients produced without genetically modified organisms (GMOs), hormones, pesticides, artificial fertilizers, or other synthetic additives.

 But "organic" means even more than that.
 Organic farming practices improve the quality of our environment by protecting our land and groundwater from contamination and by promoting the use of sustainable resources and the conservation of soil and water.

 Also, don't forget about the environmental impact of the commercial skin care products themselves.
 What happens when synthetic chemical ingredients go down the drain?
 How do they affect our water supply and local ecosystems?

 There are many non-certified companies that claim to make products with certified organic ingredients.
 They often add little notes or *asterisks with words like "grown organically."
 But what does that even mean?
 How does the consumer know?
 This type of labeling is misleading for those who respect the true meaning of "certified organic" and want to buy genuine "organic" skin care.

 Without USDA Certification, where is the proof that companies are truly using USDA Certified Organic ingredients?
 There is NONE!

 - I have seen companies claim to use an "organic" ingredient that I know is not even available as organic.

 - I have seen companies that claim to use a "certified organic" ingredient that I know is so expensive that they could not be selling the product for the price listed without losing money.